ooni/ooni.org/content/install/cli/ubuntu-debian.md

 You can choose how to fetch OONI Probe:

-2.A) Using HTTP.
+2. A) Using HTTP.
 This is the recommended option.

 ```
 echo "deb [signed-by=/etc/apt/keyrings/ooni-apt-keyring.gpg] https://deb.ooni.org/ unstable main" | sudo tee /etc/apt/sources.list.d/ooniprobe.list
 ```

-2.B) Using Tor.
+2. B) Using Tor.
 This is an alternative option in case the HTTP repository is not reachable.
 This requires running the tor daemon on your system.

 ```
 sudo apt-get install tor apt-transport-tor